Optimized Training Overview

 Your TSP is a 27-dimension training capacity profile that quantifies your ability to absorb different types of training stress (aerobic, threshold, muscular, and neural) over different time periods (days, weeks, months) for different disciplines (swim, bike, run).

 nSight predicts future improvements in your functional thresholds based on your performance level, age, aerobic potential, aerobic trainability, recovery rate, Normalized Training Stress, Residual Training Stress, and Normalized Training Load, and your expected level of training execution, among other factors.

 Stamina is your ability to hold specific percentages of your threshold beyond one hour as is needed for longer events. nSight calculates your current and future stamina curves to show this power/pace-duration relationship based on similar factors to what’s described under Threshold Projections.

-RaceX is to racing what TriDot is to training.
+RaceX is to racing what RunDot and TriDot are to training.
 It optimizes your racing to give you the best possible results based on your performance potential.
 It closes the data loop between your training and racing.
 It projects your FTP normalized to race environment, target power, and precise pacing throughout the course, with final projected finish time.